GDOT has no clear answers for Dunwoody residents worried about I-285 toll lanes impacts

-Dunwoody residents living in the Georgetown community will likely have to wait until the end of this year before learning how new toll lanes along I-285 may affect their homes, businesses and also a historical recreation center.
+Dunwoody residents living in the Georgetown community will likely have to wait until the end of this year before learning how new toll lanes along I-285 may affect their homes, businesses and also a historic recreation center.

 That was the message Georgia Department of Transportation representatives told more than 60 residents who gathered at City Hall on Jan.
 22.

 The meeting, arranged by City Councilmember Lynn Deutsch for the Georgetown residents, provided them with background of the “I-285 Top End Express Lanes” project that is slated to begin construction in 2023.
-But questions about right of way acquisition, if and when barriers would be built to buffer interstate traffic noise and where planned elevated toll lanes would be built went largely unanswered.
+But questions about right of way acquisition, if and when barriers would be built to buffer interstate traffic noise, and where planned elevated toll lanes would be built went largely unanswered.

 The I-285 Top End Express Lanes project, estimated to cost close to $5 billion, focuses on adding two new elevated, barrier-separated express lanes in both directions on I-285, alongside regular travel lanes.
 They could stand 30 feet or higher.
 GDOT says the added toll lanes would alleviate traffic on one of the most heavily traveled and congested highways in the country by allowing motorists to pay a fee to drive in less congested lanes.

-More than three miles of I-285 Top End Express Lanes are located in Dunwoody.
+More than three miles of I-285 Top End Express Lanes would be located in Dunwoody.

 New toll lanes, called “express lanes” or “managed lanes,” are also planned for Ga.
 400 in the Perimeter Center area over the next decade, with the intent of improving overall traffic flow.
 Parts of both projects are expected to be elevated toll lanes to use existing right of way.
 The Ga.
 400 lanes also would carry a new MARTA bus rapid transit route.